Mammoth Lakes is a small mountain town with big mountain adventures.

 Other Snow Activities

 Not interested in skiing?
 Check out Woolly’s Tube Park.
 This Snow Tube Hill is with a large snow play area complete with a heated deck with snack bar offering hot cocoa and adult beverages.
 You can skip hiking up the hill via the lift to then tube down groomed fast lanes.
 Other unique features is the tube ride on Woolly’s Merry-Go-Round.
+There are also snowmobile rentals and tours in Mammoth.

 One especially neat part of Mammoth Lakes is how bike friendly it is.
 After all the snow melts off of Mammoth Mountain, those ski routes become the best mountain bike tracks.
 The city itself has a paved bike path that connects you from your vacation front door to shops and eateries.
 Plus there are numerous forest roads that provide picturesque views for all level riders.
 Here are the best bike roads to check out: